• Home

 You will not see the change in the editing interface.
 Only when viewing the page will the content be hidden and revealed.

-Any trigger, no matter what the semantic heading level, is supposed to look the same.
-To apply headings and other styles to a trigger or the content that is hidden, apply the hide and reveal styles first and then apply all other styles.
+To apply other styles to a trigger or the content that is hidden, apply the hide and reveal styles first and then apply all other styles.

 Troubleshooting